T-622/RPI-PICO-I2C-LCD/README.md

 Errors:

 OSERROR : 5 (This is quite a common error, 5 means I/O error.
 Check Your connections.
-This means codes can't be sent or recieved ensure SCL and SDA are properly connected through the level translator!
+This means codes can't be sent or recieved ensure SCL and SDA are properly connected through the level translator or, use 2x 1K resistors, connected between +5V and the SCL and SDA pins, as external pullups.

 Feel to leave comments or questions / issues and I will try to answer / resolve them as quick as possible!